AlemTuzlak/react-igniter/README.md

 ## Feature roadmap

+- Adding new configuration options for form generator to speed up the generation process
-- Adding a form generator with react-hook-form & yup.
+- Adding Control component option to form generator
-- Improving the feature-set offered by react-component generator (adding translations, react-query support etc.)
+- Adding yup validation as an option
+- Adding inputArray option with **useFieldArray** hook
+- Streamlining the generation process and improving the UX
-- Adding functionalities under the hood to streamline the process and make it easier.
-(Additional commands, flags etc.)
+- Adding some behind the scenes features to improve the generator (default validators for subtypes etc.)

 ## Developer note